ECCO0220/Ecommence-SQL_/README.md

 2. Identify the entry page/homepage from 60% bounce rate and suggest an improvement in the entry page, which would lower the bounce rate by 7% .

-3. build conversion funnel and suggest to improve billing page,  which would increase order rate by17%.
+3. build conversion funnel and suggest improving the billing page,  which would increase order rate by 17%.

 2)Dataset: